Choose Ad Source

 Ad Network - A third-party advertising partner you connect to through ONE by AOL: Mobile.

 Test Ad Source - A way to test your integration.
 You will receive a stock creative from ONE by AOL: Mobile.
-Note: revenue is not attributed to test impressions by this tag, but you are guaranteed a 100% fill rate.
+Note: this tag does not cause ad revenue to be attributed, but you are guaranteed a 100% fill rate.